 Students are required to undergo a final oral examination in defense of the thesis.
+Once the student has formally passed the oral thesis defense, there is a petition called "Final Defense Master's" in R'Grad (https://rgrad.ucr.edu/).
+The student needs to fill out the "Signature Approval Page (Dissertation or Thesis) in R'Grad.
 Advancement paperwork must be filed prior to the first day of the quarter in which you intend to graduate.
 Please contact the Graduate Student Services Officer for additional information on how to apply.